dataddo/pgq/README.md

 <img src="logo.png" alt="pgsq logo" width="200" align="right" style="margin: 20px"/>

-PGQ is a [Go](http://golang.org) package that provides a queuing mechanism for your Go applications built on top of the postgres database.
+PGQ is a [Go](http://golang.org) package that provides a queuing mechanism for your Go applications.
-It enables developers to implement efficient and reliable, but simple message queues for their microservices architecture using the familiar postgres infrastructure.
+It is built on top of the postgres database and enables developers to implement efficient and reliable, but simple message queues for their services composed architecture using the familiar postgres infrastructure.

 ## Features
-- __Postgres__-backed: Leverages the power of PostgreSQL to store and manage queues.
+- __Postgres__-backed: Leverages the power of SQL to store and manage queues.
-- __Reliable__: Guarantees message persistence and delivery, even if facing the failures.
+- __Reliable__: Guarantees message persistence and delivery, even if facing the various failures.
 - __Transactional__: Supports transactional message handling, ensuring consistency.
 - __Simple usage__: Provides a clean and easy-to-use API for interacting with the queue.
-- __Efficient__: Optimized for high throughput and low-latency message processing.
+- __Efficient__: Optimized for medium to long jobs durations.

+## Why PGQ?
+- __Postgres__: The `postgres` just works and is feature rich, scalable and performant.
+- __SQL__: You are already familiar with SQLm right?
+No need to learn anything new.
+- __Stack__: You do not have to maintain/manage/administer/patch any additional message broker component.
+- __Simplicity__: The `pgq` is a simple and straightforward solution for your messaging needs.
+- __Usability__: The `pgq` can be used for many scenarios.

+Of course, you can implement your own implementation or use other messaging technologies, but why would you do that when you can use the `postgres` which is already there and is a proven technology?

 ## When to pick PGQ?

 Even though there are other great technologies and tools for complex messaging including the robust routing configuration, sometimes you do not need it, and you can be just fine with the simpler tooling.

 Pick pgq if you:
-- need to distribute the traffic fairly among your app replicas and int time to protect each of them from the overload
+- need to distribute the traffic fairly among your app replicas
+- need to protect your services from overload
-- need the out-of-a-box observability
+- want the out-of-a-box observability of your queues
+- want to use SQL for managing your queues
-- already use `postgres` and you don't want to complicate your tech stack
+- already use `postgres` and you want to keep your tech stack simple
-- are ok with basic routing
+- don't want to manage another technology and learn its specifics

 No need to bring the new technology to your existing stack when you can be pretty satisfied with `postgres`.
 Write the consumers and publishers in various languages with the simple idea behind - __use postgres table as a queue__.